 10. Release and Indemnification.
 Client hereby agrees to release, discharge, acquit and hold harmless PlainsCapital Bank, all of its past and present owners, affiliates, parent corporations (including Hilltop Holdings Incorporated and PlainsCapital Corporation), subsidiaries, shareholders, agents, employees, representatives, assignees, successors, attorneys, and their respective officers and directors (collectively, the "PCB-Released Parties") of and from any and all disputes, contests, controversies, demands, claims, causes of action, actions, suits at law, suits in equity, compensation and damages including punitive and exemplary damages, whether known or unknown, whether sounding in tort or in contract, relating to, treating, dealing with, arising from, resulting from and in any other way connected with the Security Agreement, this Agreement, the Account or the pledged assets.
-Client also represents, warrants and covenants that it will indemnify the PCB-Released parties, and any of them, may suffer and incur with respect to the Security Agreement, this Agreement, the Account or the pledged assets.
+Client also represents, warrants and covenants that it will indemnify the PCB-Released parties, and any of them, for any damages the PCB-Released parties, and any of them, may suffer and incur with respect to the Security Agreement, this Agreement, the Account or the pledged assets.